 Since Young generation keeps short-lived objects, Minor GC is very fast and the application doesn’t get affected by this.

-However Major GC takes longer time because it checks all the live objects.
+However, Major GC takes a long time because it checks all the live objects.
 Major GC should be minimized because it will make your application unresponsive for the garbage collection duration.
 So if you have a responsive application and there are a lot of Major Garbage Collection happening, you will notice timeout errors.

 The duration taken by garbage collector depends on the strategy used for garbage collection.
 That’s why it’s necessary to monitor and tune the garbage collector to avoid timeouts in the highly responsive applications.